Excel parser settings

 commentColumns

-.Define the columns where the comments are located.
+.Define the columns that contain the comments.

 Example 4.There are 3 source columns: B, C, D, and E, where B and D have the same comment in column F, C has no comment, and E has the comment in G: